A missed opportunity to affirm true diversity:

 The state’s role is not to obliterate the existence of conflicting moral commitments—even those which are deeply contested and go to the core of citizens’ sense of identity and deeply cherished conceptions.
 The state’s role is to allow for difference, not to mandate approval or acceptance.
 As the Justices Côté and Brown affirmed:

 Pluralism, and the religious accommodation necessary to secure it, is inherently valuable.
 In a country whose people sometimes harbour conflicting moral values that cannot be reconciled to a single conception of how one should live life, there is wisdom in the idea that the public sphere is for all to share, even where beliefs differ…

 It is therefore not open to the state to impose values that it deems to be “shared” upon those who, for religious reasons, take a contrary view.
 The Charter protects the rights of religious adherents, among others, to participate in Canadian public life in a way that is consistent with their own values.
 By accommodating diverse beliefs and values, the state protects and promotes the Charter rights of all Canadians.

 While many have tried to frame this case as a clash between religious freedom and equality rights, it needn’t be so.
 Charter rights are not competitors in a zero-sum game.
 They can be fully exercised in co-existence, as the Supreme Court recognized in TWU 2001.
 Since that time, both equality rights and religious freedom have enjoyed expanding interpretations: in tandem, not competition.
-In the very context of expanding equality rights on the grounds of sexual orientation, religious freedom has been strongly affirmed.
 The Supreme Court has traditionally found ways to respect and accommodate space for both sets of rights.
 It is disappointing that, in today’s decision, the majority departed from this approach.